 And all that content can be used as material for deepfakes.

 Deepfakes are made using videos and audio.
-That information is fed into the computer, then used to create original videos.
+That information is fed into the computer, and then used to create original videos.
 You can find examples online to see how it’s done.

 Some scammers have already used deepfakes to extort victims.
 Here’s how this scam works: